-Nikon D800 versus Olympus E-M1 II
+Nikon D800 vs Olympus E-M1 II

-The Nikon D800 and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in February 2012 and September 2016.
+The Nikon D800 and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in February 2012 and September 2016.
 The D800 is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D800) and a Four Thirds (E-M1 II) sensor.
-The Nikon has a resolution of 36.2 megapixel, whereas the Olympus provides 20.2 MP.
+The Nikon has a resolution of 36.2 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (32 percent) than the Nikon D800.
 Moreover, the E-M1 II is substantially lighter (43 percent) than the D800.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.